ShichengChen/Audio-Source-Separation/readme.md

     Spotify paper wave-U-net https://arxiv.org/pdf/1806.03185.pdf

 # Using pyTorch to implement the WaveNet for vocal separation
-# remove the background music from songs
+# remove the voice from songs

   - vstrain.ipynb
      - all the main code is in this file, you can see more comments on this file